clicknium/clicknium-docs/doc/concepts/recorder/locatormanagement.md

 ![create store](../../img/recorder_store_create.png)

 ### New Folder
 Create a new folder under the selected store.
-Select the folder, the locators will be added into the selected folder.
+Select the folder, and the locators will be added into the selected folder.
 - Click the button `New Folder`
 - Input a folder name
 - Save by pressing `Enter` or `Tab`